 Introduction

 Agriculture is the backbone of Bangladesh (BBS, 2011; Mondal, 2011).
 About 14% of the nation's GDP comes from this industry, provides 46% of the total employment (BBS, 2016).
 With a cropping intensity of 192%, crop cultivation is the main agricultural activity in Bangladesh.
 In terms of value addition, rice is the main crop, making up over 60% of the overall value of crop agriculture.
-Rice makes for more than 90% of all cereal output and is grown on about 75% of all cultivated land (Assaduzzaman et al., 2010). is the fourth largest producer of rice in the world (Awal and Siddique, 2011).
+Rice makes up more than 90% of all cereal output and is grown on about 75% of all cultivated land (Assaduzzaman et al., 2010).
+Bangladesh? is the fourth largest producer of rice in the world (Awal and Siddique, 2011).
 This crop is very important in Bangladesh for several reasons.
 While the traditional consumption pattern has been considerably varied by the invasion of western dietary habits, rice is still a staple meal in Bangladesh (Islam, 2012).
 It plays a big role in the social and cultural identity of the country.
 The ubiquitous expression "Macche Bhat-e Bangali" embodies the essence of Bangladeshi nationality, meaning "Fish and rice is what defines a Bengali."
 It is an essential component of celebrations like "Paus Praban," "Durgapuja," and "Annaprashan," where eating rice is seen as a religious and cultural emblem (Islam, 2012).
 According to Ahmed (2004), rice has been the most important commodity for Bangladesh's economy.
 In Bangladesh, like in many other countries, "rice security" is seen as "food security" (Brolley, 2015).
 Because political instability in the country is mostly caused by the insecurity of rice, rice security is not just an economic concern but also a social and political issue (Nath, 2015).

 Bangladesh previously referred as the “Bottomless Basket,” has now been redefined as the “Full of Food Basket” (Kabir et al., 2015).
 After the country gained its independence, rice production increased threefold; it went from producing about 11 million tons of milled rice in 1971–1972 to approximately 35 million tons in 2014–2015 (AIS, 2016).
 In this specific crop subsector, the country has attained self-sufficiency and has even engaged in the export market on occasion (BER, 2015).
 Because of the growing population, there will likely be a greater need for rice in the future.
 According to Kabir et al. (2015), by 2050, the current population of 162.2 million is expected to increase to 215.4 million.
 The amount of rice needed will be significantly impacted by this demographic transition; 44.59 million tons (as milled rice) is the expected amount.
 The need for manufacturing is predicted to rise by 27% by 2050 as compared to 2014.